dopesaur/fuzzy-cms/PLAN.md

-# Plan for next streams

-_We_ need to finish this CMS at some point, so there's a list of features that I would like to see in Fuzzy.

 ## Planned features

-There are some features that I would like to implement in Fuzzy (funny name, huh?):
+There are some features that I would like to implement in Fuzzy:

 - [x] Extension API (extending and stuff)
 - [x] API for integrating different text/config formatters (markdown, textile, etc.)